 Special order speeches are normally in order after legislative business has concluded in the House for the day, and they can be on any topic the Member chooses.
 Members are granted permission to speak from five minutes up to one hour and are generally placed on a list to obtain the time by their party's leadership.
-Members are recognized for special order speeches at the discretion of the Speaker, and the practice is allowed by unanimous consent of the body-no standing rules provide for special order speeches.
+Members are recognized for special order speeches at the discretion of the Speaker.